System requirements for on-premises deployments

 |Summary for shared infrastructure||5||28||112|

 * SQL Server sizes are highly dependent on workloads.
-For more information, see Hardware sizing for on-premises environments.
+For more information, see Hardware sizing requirements for on-premises environments.
 Separate SQL Server machines for sandbox and production environments must be used.
 However, SQL Server can be shared in all sandbox environments.

 AOS – Finance + Operations uses a Server Message Block (SMB) 3.0 share to store unstructured data.
 For more information, see Storage Spaces Direct in Windows Server 2016.